 Citigroup announces that it was considering cutting another 5 percent to 10 percent of its 327,000 member-workforce.

-- March 2008 Bear Stearns taken over by J P Morgan at $2 per share after its share price crashes.
+- March 2008 Bear Stearns taken over by J P Morgan at a pittance of $2 per share after its share price crashes.

 - September 7 2008 Mortgage giants Fannie May and Freddie Mac taken over by the US Government.

-- Mon September 15 2008 Lehmann Brothers, having $639 billion in assets but $619 billion in liabilities, files for bankruptcy protection, click here for reflection, 10 years later.
+- Mon September 15 2008 Lehmann Brothers, having $639 billion in assets but $619 billion in liabilities, files for bankruptcy protection, click here to read their thoughts 10 years later.
 Same day, Bank of America agrees to buy Merrill Lynch for $50 billion.
 The Dow Jones closed down just over 500 points (-4.4%) the same day, at the time the largest drop by points in a single day since the days following the attacks on September 11 2001.